bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-Watch as I begin the tab, I\'m going to tab again.
-I\'m going to tab a third time, and now watch what happens when I tab this fourth time.
+Watch as I begin the tab, I&apos;m going to tab again.
+I&apos;m going to tab a third time, and now watch what happens when I tab this fourth time.
 It goes back to the original, a lot of students get into this trap where they only write an event for when it goes in focus.
 But the opposite of